ergoplatform/ergo/README.md

 This client relies on some assumptions in regards with its environment:

 * execution environment is trusted.
-While seed is stored in encrypted files, and the client's wallet tries to remove secret key from memory as soon as possible when it is not needed, the client has no protection from side-channel attacks, memory scans etc.
+While seed is stored in an encrypted file, and the client's wallet tries to remove secret key from memory as soon as possible when it is not needed, the client has no protection from side-channel attacks, memory scans etc.
 * clocks should be more or less synchronized.
 If timestamp of a block is more than 20 minutes